 - phone number in case we need to contact you

-SUGGESTED TOPICS/ITEMS for SUBMISSION to “DEPTH INSIGHTS” E-ZINE
+SUGGESTED TOPICS/ITEMS for SUBMISSION to “DEPTH INSIGHTS” JOURNAL

 “Depth Insights” is a semi-annual scholarly journal published in Summer and Winter that is distributed to all participating members of the online community Depth Psychology Alliance as well as others interested in the fields of Depth and Jungian Psychologies.

 Whether you are a seasoned and published writer or someone new to the game, put your passion toward extending Depth Psychology into the world through your writing.
 The various topics/sections of the eZine to which you can submit include the following:

 Depth Psychology (People, Theory, History, Biography, Concepts): This work would be focused on the life, work, and theories of Freud, Jung, or other Jungians or post-Jungians like Marie-Louise von Franz, Edward Edinger, Wolfgang Giegerich, Rafael Lopez-Pedraza, or James Hillman.
 For example, it may expound on some aspect of Jung’s Life and Work, including any of the various Jungian concepts such as shadow, complexes, dreams, individuation, ego, Self, alchemy, etc. This may include a psychological, historical, or biographical perspective or focus on an event like Jung’s visit to the Taos pueblo or his long-time exchange of letters with physicist Wolfgang Pauli.
 It may also include an in-depth look at one particular concept such as “dreams” across theories or methods.
 You may also want to include somatic or embodiment perspectives such as those brought forward by Marion Woodman, or articles on trauma and coping, etc.

 Archetype, Myth, or Symbol: This would ideally be an essay that explores one particular archetype, symbol, myth, or motif, or a combination of several.
 For example, you may choose to write on the archetype of the Mother, War, Vampire, etc. or you may choose to expound on a dream symbol or something in nature that is significant to you.
 You may also write an overarching piece that talks about how to analyze or utilize these to further understanding or context.